Skip to main content

 How much super your employer must pay

-Your employer must pay at least 11% of your 'ordinary time earnings' into your super account.
+Your employer must pay at least 12% of your 'ordinary time earnings' into your super.

 This minimum payment is called the super guarantee.

-Ordinary time earnings are what you earn for your ordinary hours of work.
-See the ATO for a list of payments that are ordinary time earnings.
+Ordinary time earnings are what you earn for your usual hours of work.
+The Australian Taxation Office (ATO) lists what payments count as ordinary time earnings.

 Check how much super you're getting